2-Lb Honey/Oat Sandwich Bread Recipe (With Bread Machine, Oven & Solar Oven Baking Instructions)

 Oster ExpressBake Bread Machine.
 Bread Machine recipe for a delicious 2-lb loaf of homemade oatmeal-honey bread.
 Use your bread machine to simplify bread-baking day! #TexasHomesteader

-I started experimenting with my own oatmeal bread recipe.
-I needed to make it into a 2-lb loaf to work with my bread machine.
+I started experimenting with my own Oatmeal Sandwich Bread recipe to make a 2-lb bread-maker loaf to make it work with the bread machine.

 I baked several loaves, tweaking the recipe each time until I found what was for us the perfect balance.
 (The recipe is below)